ExDevilLee/CodeSegments/README.md

-# CodeSegments
+# CodeSnippets
-In this repository I will share some useful code segments.
+In this repository I will share some useful C# snippets.

 ## Collections
 * KVCacheManager : It's use to manage collections with expiration time.